canonical/lxd/doc/userns-idmap.md

 # Varying ranges between hosts
 The source map is sent when moving containers between hosts so that they can be remapped on the receiving host.

+# Different idmaps per container
+LXD supports using different idmaps per container, to further isolate containers from each other.
+This is controlled with two per-container configuration keys, `security.idmap.isolated` and `security.idmap.size`.

+Containers with `security.idmap.isolated` will have a unique id range computed for them among the other containers with `security.idmap.isolated` set (if none is available, setting this key will simply fail).

+Containers with `security.idmap.size` set will have their id range set to this size.
+Isolated containers without this property set default to a id range of size 65536; this allows for POSIX compliance and a "nobody" user inside the container.

+These properties require a container reboot to take effect.

+# Custom idmaps
+LXD also supports customizing bits of the idmap, e.g. to allow users to bind mount parts of the host's filesystem into a container without the need for any uid-shifting filesystem.
+The per-container configuration key for this is `raw.idmap`, and looks like:

+    both 1000 1000
+    uid 50-60 500-510
+    gid 10000-110000 10000-20000

+The first line configures both the uid and gid 1000 on the host to map to uid 1000 inside the container (this can be used for example to bind mount a user's home directory into a container).

+The second and third lines map only the uid or gid ranges into the container, respectively.
+The second entry per line is the source id, i.e. the id on the host, and the third entry is the range inside the container.
+These ranges must be the same size.

+This property requires a container reboot to take effect.